rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-5-en.md

 <p>You will be required to undergo all the steps of the PSS and be deemed psychologically qualified before you can continue to the medical screening.</p>
 <p>The RCMP will cover the cost of these basic assessments.</p>
 <section id="s1">
-  <h2>Psychological and medical suitability standards</h2>While physically and mentally demanding incidents may not always happen often in policing, when they do, they may be intense and life threatening.
+  <h2>Psychological and medical suitability standards</h2>
+  <p>While physically and mentally demanding incidents may not always happen often in policing, when they do, they may be intense and life threatening.</p>
   <p>Our standards ensure that applicants can keep up with the psychological and physical demands of:</p>
   <ul>
     <li>the training to be a police officer</li>